Ferntree Gully

 Table Chart PROFILE FAQ

-Health performance in Ferntree Gully is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts
+Health outcomes in Ferntree Gully are marginally below the national average with common health conditions somewhat prevalent across both younger and older age cohorts

-Ferntree Gully faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
+Ferntree Gully shows below-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Common health conditions are prevalent across both younger and older age cohorts.

-The rate of private health cover is approximately 52% of the total population (~15,045 people), slightly higher than the average SA2 area.
+The area has approximately 52% private health cover, compared to Greater Melbourne's 56.7%.
 Mental health issues impact 9.1% of residents, while asthma affects 8.5%.
-About 66.7% of residents declare themselves completely clear of medical ailments, compared to 69.4% across Greater Melbourne.
-The area has 19.1% of residents aged 65 and over (5,475 people).
-Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.
+About 66.7% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+Working-age residents have an above-average prevalence of chronic health conditions.
+The area has 19.6% of residents aged 65 and over (5,619 people), higher than Greater Melbourne's 15.1%.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health